JvanKatwijk/qt-dab/README.md

 ![Qt-DAB scan result](/qt-dab-scan-result.png?raw=true)

 ---------------------------------------------------------------------
-dabMini
+dabMini and duoreceiver
 ---------------------------------------------------------------------

 **dabMini** is a version of the DAB decoder with a minimal GUI. dabMini is built from the same sources as Qt-DAB, so modifications to the Qt-DAB sources are automatically applied to dabMini as well.